juand-r/entity-recognition-datasets/README.rst

 (2) GUM comprises three datasets, with licenses CC-BY 3.0, CC-BY-SA 3.0 and
     CC-BY-NC-SA 3.0.
 The annotations are licensed under CC-BY 4.0.

+More detailed license information for each dataset can be found in the corresponding subdirectory.

 References
 ==========